EdJb1971/nerf2/architecture.md

 ## 5. Placeholders, Mock Code, and Incomplete Functionality

--   **Automated Pose Estimation Pipeline**: While the `PoseEstimationWorker` has the necessary functions, there is no UI flow to automatically run a full Structure from Motion (SfM) pipeline on a set of uploaded images to generate the required camera poses for training.
--   **Global Pose Refinement**: The `refineGlobalPoses` method in `PoseEstimationWorker` is a placeholder and does not implement a robust algorithm like Bundle Adjustment.
+-   **Global Pose Refinement**: The `refineGlobalPoses` method in `PoseEstimationWorker` is a placeholder that performs a simple iterative smoothing.
+It is not a full Bundle Adjustment implementation.
+A warning has been added to the console to highlight this limitation.
--   **Hardcoded Parameters**: Several important parameters are hardcoded:
-    -   Camera intrinsics (focal length) in `App.tsx`.
-    -   The bounding box for the voxel grid in `NeRFRenderer.tsx`.
 -   **`opencv.js.patch`**: The presence of this patch file indicates a potential workaround for an issue with the `opencv.js` library, which might be brittle.
--   **Error Handling and User Feedback**: The application could benefit from more comprehensive error handling and clearer feedback to the user, especially for complex, long-running background tasks.
+-   **Error Handling and User Feedback**: While a progress indicator has been added for pose estimation, the application could still benefit from more comprehensive error handling and user feedback for other long-running tasks.
 -   **Federation Security**: The federated learning sessions are secured only by a shared secret string.
 This is a basic implementation and would need to be enhanced for a production environment.